+44 (0)1604 968 820 Speak to an expert

 Seasonality and trends

-The customer demand of many goods and services depends heavily on time of year and trends.
+The demand of many goods and services depends heavily on time of year and trends.
 You won’t see much demand for sun cream during the winter, for example, and sales of Christmas decorations are going to be much lower in March.

 Taking into account the fluctuating demand of goods and services over the year is imperative to accurate demand planning.
-Businesses should lean on historical sales data to identify high and low points in demand, and be aware of industry trends that may impact demand around the year.
+Businesses should lean on historical data to identify high and low points in demand, and be aware of industry trends that may impact demand around the year.

 Competitive landscape